 Genes extrinsic to the neocortex can also affect cortical organization.
-For example, homeobox genes from the Hox family are highly conserved across animals and are involved in forelimb development (59, 60).
-Comparative studies between mice and bats indicate that expression of these genes is altered during development (61) and thought to be involved in transforming the forelimb into a wing (62, 63).
+For example, homeobox genes from the Hox family are highly conserved across animals and are involved in forelimb development (Tallafuss and Bally-Cuif, 2002; Hirth and Reichert, 2007).
+Comparative studies between mice and bats indicate that expression of these genes is altered during development (Chen et al., 2005) and thought to be involved in transforming the forelimb into a wing (Cretekos et al., 2001; Sears et al., 2006).
 This process is multilayered.
-Hoxd13 expression is posteriorly shifted in the developing forelimb at later developmental stages in bats compared with mice, which reduces some wing skeletal elements (61).
-Although bone morphogenic proteins (BMPs) trigger apoptosis of interdigit membranes in mouse fore- and hindlimbs and the bat hindlimb, in the bat forelimb BMPs are inhibited by Gremlin so that interdigit membranes are maintained (64).
-This reduction in BMPs is accompanied by an increase in Fgf8 in the apical ectodermal ridge and is responsible for the extended proximal to distal growth of the limb in the bat (65).
-BMP2 triggers proliferation and differentiation of chondroctyes, which increases digit length in bats (63).
+Hoxd13 expression is posteriorly shifted in the developing forelimb at later developmental stages in bats compared with mice, which reduces some wing skeletal elements (Chen et al., 2005).
+Although bone morphogenic proteins (BMPs) trigger apoptosis of interdigit membranes in mouse fore- and hindlimbs and the bat hindlimb, in the bat forelimb BMPs are inhibited by Gremlin so that interdigit membranes are maintained (Weatherbee et al., 2006).
+This reduction in BMPs is accompanied by an increase in Fgf8 in the apical ectodermal ridge and is responsible for the extended proximal to distal growth of the limb in the bat (Cretekos et al., 2007).
+BMP2 triggers proliferation and differentiation of chondroctyes, which increases digit length in bats (Sears et al., 2006).
 Thus, the amount, timing, and position of expression of genes during early forelimb development can induce dramatic alterations in the structure of the forelimb.
 As noted earlier, these alterations in forelimb morphology and the use of the forelimb covary with the size and internal organization of the cortical field.
-Compared with mice, bats have a larger forelimb representation within S1, and the topographic features of the wing representation within S1 relate uniquely to its altered position while the bat is at rest (21, 66).
+Compared with mice, bats have a larger forelimb representation within S1, and the topographic features of the wing representation within S1 relate uniquely to its altered position while the bat is at rest (Calford et al., 1985; Cretekos et al., 2007).

 Although phenotypic diversity in cortical organization is generated by modifying these intrinsic and extrinsic genetic contingencies, these same contingencies also serve to constrain alterations to the phenotype.
-The complex relationship between morphogens, the transcription factors they regulate, and in turn the target genes that they regulate, has been well described by O'Leary and Sahara (55).
+The complex relationship between morphogens, the transcription factors they regulate, and in turn the target genes that they regulate, has been well described by O'Leary and Sahara (2008).
 Most of these relationships are contingencies in which the actions of one node in a genetic regulatory network alter the trajectory of another node, which can potentially alter genetic regulatory networks associated with a completely different feature of organization.
 Such integration limits the magnitude of viable changes that can be made via genetic mechanisms.
 Although small alterations at early stages of these contingencies (e.g., morphogen or transcriptional factor gradients) can have a large impact on the resultant cortical organization (e.g., change in cortical field size), alterations early in this cascade are also more likely to result in a nonviable phenotype.
-This is supported by the presence of certain cortical fields in some animals despite the lack of apparent functional use (9), the limited ways in which the cortical phenotype has changed, and the convergent evolution of similar features of organization despite very distant phylogenetic relationships.
+This is supported by the presence of certain cortical fields in some animals despite the lack of apparent functional use (Bronchti et al., 2002), the limited ways in which the cortical phenotype has changed, and the convergent evolution of similar features of organization despite very distant phylogenetic relationships.
 While we have given many examples of phenotypic diversity in the present review, we could provide an equally compelling argument that this diversity is fairly restricted if one considers all of the possible ways in which information could be processed and behavior generated.